QuraLYT/QuraLYT/README.md

 QuraLYT is currently in active development, and there are several ways to get involved as the project grows:

 - **Translation reviewers**: helping verify accuracy and quality of translations
-- **Accessibility testers**: feedback from elderly readers, people with disabilities, and neurodivergent readers
+- **Accessibility testers**: feedback from readers with different needs, devices, and reading preferences
 - **Scholars**: guidance on Qur'an data, tafsir, and translation labeling
 - **Designers**: feedback on theming, artwork, and interaction design
 - **Developers**: future contributions as the codebase matures